 Riga for museums and culture lovers

-Latvia’s capital city does culture like any other major European city – with style and variety.
+Latvia’s capital city does an homage to culture like any other major European city – with style and variety.
 Between the museums, galleries and theatres, the choices for culture lovers are abundant.
 In addition to the ones already mentioned above, here are a few more suggestions for exploring Riga’s cultural spots.

 Art Museum Riga Bourse